 We're happy to add two new alarms to our bedwetting alarm selection-the DRI Eclipse and the DRI Excel.
-Occasionally, families prefer not to take their children out of pull-ups when they begin using a bedwetting alarm.
+Occasionally, families prefer not to take their children out of disposables when they begin using a bedwetting alarm.
 Most alarms are designed to be used with cloth underwear so that can be a dilemma.
 These alarms can help with that dilemma.

-DRI Eclipse is a small, wireless alarm with a firm plastic moisture sensor (Urosensor) that is placed into a slit cut in the pull-up or panty liner.
+DRI Eclipse is a small, wireless alarm with a firm plastic moisture sensor (Urosensor) that is placed into a slit cut in the pull-on or panty liner.
 There are no wires anywhere on this alarm.
 Once moisture is sensed, a signal is transmitted to the small (3 inches) receiver, which could be located on a nightstand or dresser.
 A loud chirping sound comes from this receiver and it should be switched off by getting out of bed and turning it off.

 The DRI Excel is a small battery operated wearable alarm that is attached to the pajama top with a Velcrostrip that is sewn or pinned in place.
-A thin cord runs down the inside of the shirt to the urine detector, which is placed inside the pull-up or mini pad.
+A thin cord runs down the inside of the shirt to the urine detector, which is placed inside the pull-on or mini pad.
 The flexible plastic urine detector should be situated so that it detects the first few drops of urine.

 Once moisture is sensed, the alarm on the shoulder makes a loud chirping sound.
 The alarm is turned off by disconnecting the sensor cord from it.
-Either the wireless or wearable model work well to alert child and parents that wetting is occurring when they are wearing a pull-up.
+Either the wireless or wearable model work well to alert child and parents that wetting is occurring when they are wearing a pull-on.

-Assist your child to change into a dry pull-up or underwear with a panty liner when they return from the bathroom.
+Assist your child to change into a dry pull-on or underwear with a panty liner when they return from the bathroom.
 Having a supply of disposables ready (with the slit cut in them) at the bedside makes middle of the night changing much quicker.

 Comments will be approved before showing up.